-This section presents a description and analysis of an effort to reform the PEA which took place in the mid-1970's in conjunction with some outside involvement by members of the Center for International

-Education of the University of Massachusetts, with funding provided by USAID.
-The discussion will analyze the goals of the reform, the institutional setting within which the reform was to be carried out, and an analysis of some of the forces which worked both for and against the reform as it unfolded.
+An effort to reform the PEA took place in the mid-1970s in conjunction with some outside involvement by members of the Center for International Education of the University of Massachusetts, with funding provided by USAID.
+I shall analyse the goals of the reform, the institutional setting within which the reform was to be carried out, and some of the forces which worked both for and against the reform as it unfolded.
 The major focus will be on activities in the Eastern Region and on activities within selected villages and PEA branches within that region.